-For many people Fort Lauderdale evokes images of “Where the Boys Are,” Yankee spring training, Swimming Hall of Fame, and certainly “Venice of America.”
+For many people, Fort Lauderdale evokes images of “Where the Boys Are,” Yankee spring training, Swimming Hall of Fame, and certainly “Venice of America.”
 But, in recent years, Fort Lauderdale has evolved into a vibrant metropolitan center.
-While tourism and vacation related businesses remain a key part of the local economy, Fort Lauderdale today has experienced a paradigm shift towards expanding corporate and small business interests looking for space in the city center serving more than 3 neighboring Broward County municipalities.
-Over the last five years, 123 companies have chosen the Fort Lauderdale business environment or expanded their operations with the assistance of the local government support agencies.
+It has experienced a rise in business interest in the city center, with many office buildings under construction or approved for development.

-Therein lies the exceptional attraction of 488 Riverwalk Residences, a Mixed-use high-rise with 362 residences in the desirable Riverwalk section of downtown.
-Many people living in the downtown residential towers work in the city center and can walk or bike to their jobs, take the Sun Trolley, Water Trolley or Water Taxi, and soon the new “Wave” Streetcar.
+Therein lies the exceptional attraction of 488 Residences at Riverwalk, a Mixed-use high-rise with 362 residences in the desirable Riverwalk section of downtown.
+Many people living in the downtown residential towers work in the city center and walk or bike to work, take the Sun Trolley, Water Trolley or Water Taxi.

 Overview of 2017 City of Fort Lauderdale Accomplishments

 - Top 10 U.S. Markets to Watch (#6)

 - Current millage rate of 4.1193 ranks as the lowest among 25 largest cities in Florida

 - Lower crime rate in clean and graffiti-free public spaces